tung000107/software_testing_hw2/README.md

   2. Install `flake8` and `coverage`.
   3. Run `flake8 .` to enforce style.
   4. Execute `coverage run -m unittest discover -s . -p '*Test.py'` and report coverage.
-- This satisfies the optional CI setup with linting and automated tests.

 ---